Bug report #3714

 - bootstrapping of QGIS is already quite complicated.
 I would like to simplify it, see https://github.com/qgis/qgis3.0_api/issues/9

-#16 Updated by Giovanni Manghi about 1 year ago
+#16 Updated by Giovanni Manghi over 1 year ago

 - Status changed from Open to Closed

 - Resolution set to end of life